 You have a small intestine and a large intestine.
 The small intestine, or small bowel, is very long with many coils.
 The large intestine, also called the colon or large bowel, is shorter and wider.

 What is ulcerative colitis?

 Ulcerative colitis is a long-term disease that causes your large intestine (colon) to become inflamed.
 It doesn't affect your small intestine.
-Intestines are also called "bowels," so ulcerative colitis is one of two inflammatory bowel diseases.
+Ulcerative colitis is one of two inflammatory bowel diseases.
 The other inflammatory bowel disease is Crohn disease Crohn Disease Your digestive tract is the path that food takes through your body after you eat it.
 Food goes from your mouth (eating) to your anus (passing stool).
 Your intestine is the long tube in your... read more .

 Ulcerative colitis is an inflammatory bowel disease